JumpFlying/Behavior-Backdoor-for-Deep-Learning-Models/README.md

 Use the following parameters to make additional choices:

-- Using `--quantize [iao/dorefa/wbwtab]` to choose quantification methods.
+- Using `--quantize [iao/dorefa/wbwtab]` to choose quantization methods.
 - Using `--target_label [0/1/2/...]` to choose target labels of backdoor attacking.
 - Using `--quant_weight [0.1/0.3/0.5/...]` to choose hyperparameter &lambda; in the overall loss.